 (The research survey is not accepting responses anymore.
 For an introduction to the research and analysis of partial results refer to D. Monett and C. W. P. Lewis (2018).
 Getting clarity by defining Artificial Intelligence - A Survey.
 In Müller, Vincent C. (Ed.), Philosophy and Theory of Artificial Intelligence 2017.
 SAPERE 44 (pp. 212-214).
 Berlin: Springer, ISBN: 978-3-319-96447-8.
 See also other related publications.)

-Welcome to the research survey on defining (machine) intelligence.
+Research survey on defining (machine) intelligence

 A recent survey of Artificial Intelligence (AI) educators by Michael Wollowski, Peter Norvig and others (Wollowski et al., 2016) showed a stark difference of opinion about the definition of Artificial Intelligence.

 Participants to the research survey on defining (machine) intelligence were invited to give their opinions on definitions of intelligence and Machine Intelligence from leading researchers in AI, Neuroscience, Psychology, and other disciplines, ultimately to help create a unified message on the goal and definition of AI.

 John McCarthy (2007) indicated AI is: "the science and engineering of making intelligent machines [...]
 It is related to the similar task of using computers to understand human intelligence."
 However, in a recent interview with Subbarao Kambhampati, Professor of Computer Science and Engineering at Arizona State University and President of the Association for the Advancement of Artificial Intelligence (AAAI), Dr. Kambhampati (2017) stated: "It is very hard to define what intelligence is."